Private Prepaid Meters Or Council Prepaid Meters?

 For more information on council prepaid meters, please contact your local municipality or Eskom (whichever is billing you for electricity).
 You will need to go into their offices and complete an application form.

 Private prepaid meters

-- The prepaid meter is owned by the landlord or body corporate.
+- The prepaid meter is owned by or registered to the landlord or body corporate.

 - The property owner needs to approach a private prepaid meter company for purchase or installation of prepaid meters.
 Depending on the company, the turnaround time can be as little as 2 days.

-- The cost of a private prepaid meter is often cheaper than the cost of a council prepaid meter.
+- The cost of private prepaid meters is often cheaper than the cost of a council prepaid meter.

 - The money for electricity purchased by the consumer is paid over to the landlord or body corporate.

 - In this instance the landlord or body corporate will take the moneys collected on the meters and pay the electricity bill.
 The electricity bill from the Municipality or Eskom does not fall away.

 - If the landlord is on prepaid (and is not receiving a bill from the council), he must be aware that the sub meters will still feed from his main council prepaid meter.
 In this instance, the moneys paid to the landlord, is used to purchase units on the council prepaid meter.

 - The landlord or body corporate receives a statement every month detailing all purchases made on each prepaid meter that he owns.